 - Fortescue traded at record highs of $28.4 intraday and closed up 1.1% at $28.35.

 - Rio Tinto tested Thursday’s record high of $135.4 but closed the day at $134.40.

 - BHP Group was unchanged at $49.73, within a whisker of the 2023high at $50.21.

 Iron ore prices have leapt 25 per cent so far this year on higher demand from China after Beijing reopened plants following a harsh COVID lockdown.

 The risk is the Chinese property sector’s liquidity crisis will continue to hamper demand for iron as metallurgists turned down steel output to match lower demand from constructors, underscored by a decline in new home purchases.
-Commercial banks have agreed to extend $162 billion in new credit lines for private developers and authorities lifted a ban on equity refinancing for firms in the sector, while the PBoC continuously injected liquidity into the economy.

 Morgan Stanley’s in January issued a note on iron ore about China Minerals Resources Group (CMRG), the Chinese government’s new central buying function for iron ore.
 They still expect a tighter iron ore market in the months ahead, which should push the current rally into 2Q23.
 MS compares iron ore’s past bull market from peak to trough, since the inception of spot pricing.

 A consideration should be given to the Chinese National Development and Reform Commission having flagged it will closely monitor speculatory price increases and crack down on misleading information to inflate prices amid the metal’s rally this year.

 - MS notes the current market is being driven primarily by sentiment/optimism, they still expect the iron ore market to tighten into 2Q.